Natural theology: Nineteenth century

+English cleric and scholar Thomas Robert Malthus discussed natural theology in his An Essay on the Principle of Population.

-In An Essay on the Principle of Population, published during 1798, Thomas Malthus ended with two chapters on natural theology and population.
+In An Essay on the Principle of Population, published during 1798, Anglican cleric and economist Thomas Robert Malthus ended with two chapters on natural theology and population.
 Malthus—a devout Christian—argued that revelation would "damp the soaring wings of intellect", and thus never let "the difficulties and doubts of parts of the scripture" interfere with his work.

 William Paley, an important influence on Charles Darwin, gave a well-known rendition of the teleological argument for God.
 During 1802 he published Natural Theology, or Evidences of the Existence and Attributes of the Deity collected from the Appearances of Nature.
 In this he described the Watchmaker analogy, for which he is probably best known.
 His book, which was one of the most-published books of the 19th and 20th centuries, presents a number of teleological and cosmological arguments for the existence of God.
 The book served as a template for many subsequent natural theologies during the 19th century.

 The Bridgewater Treatises were eight works "the Power, Wisdom, and Goodness of God, as manifested in the Creation" published during the years 1833 to 1836.
 They were written by eight scientific authors appointed by the President of the Royal Society using an £8000 bequest from Francis Henry Egerton, 8th Earl of Bridgewater.
 The series, which was widely read, offered extensive discussion concerning the relationship between religion and science, and many of the authors offered observations on natural theology, although their views on the subject differed widely.
 Responding critically to one of the series, Charles Babbage published what he termed The Ninth Bridgewater Treatise: A Fragment.

 Professor of chemistry and natural history Edward Hitchcock also studied and wrote on natural theology.
 He attempted to unify and reconcile science and religion, emphasizing geology.
 His major work of this type was The Religion of Geology and its Connected Sciences (1851).

 The Gifford Lectures were established by the will of Adam Lord Gifford to "promote and diffuse the study of Natural Theology in the widest sense of the term—in other words, the knowledge of God."
 The term "natural theology", as used by Gifford, refers to theology supported by science and not dependent on the miraculous.